In-Context Learning State Vector with Inner and Momentum Optimization: Formalization

 where $\mathbf{x}^{\prime}_i$ is the input training examples.
 Hence, in the previous Eqn.~\ref{equ:task vector zsl}, if we substitute $W_{K} \textbf{x}^{\prime}_i$ as training examples, and take $W_{V} \textbf{x}^{\prime}_i \approx \mathbf{e}_i$ corresponding to some meta gradients~\citep{ICL_Gradient_Descent_as_Meta_Optimizers,Natan2023IncontextLA}.
 The activation can be written as:

 Hence, it can be inferred that the output activation $\mathbf{a}^l$ can be regarded as parameters trained via gradient descent which utilizes the demonstrations as training instances.

-With the above dual form between activation and trained parameters, in light of the observations that transformers tend to learn the ICL function in their first $L$ layers~\citep{DBLP:conf/emnlp/WangLDCZMZS23}, we have the following hypothesis: During the process of ICL, the first $L$ layers progressively update the flow of information using each example in the demonstration through forward computation.
+With the above dual form between activation and trained parameters, and in light of observations that transformers tend to learn the ICL function primarily in their first $L$ layers~\citep{DBLP:conf/emnlp/WangLDCZMZS23}, we have the following hypothesis: During the process of ICL, the first $L$ layers progressively update the flow of information using each example in the demonstration through forward computation.
 The processing state of ICL is then stored within the activation of the attention head.
-The subsequent layers access the processing state to reinstate the ICL function, which is used implicitly for predicting the inputs.
+The subsequent layers access and utilize the processing state to reinstate the ICL function, which is used implicitly for predicting the queries.
 Therefore we concatenate the activation in the initial $L$ layers and introduce the notation of the state vector:

 where $L$ is the number of layers and $N$ is the number of examples in the demonstration. $\|$ denotes the concatenation operation.
 Note that we have a completely different construction strategy and usage compared to the function vector~\citep{Todd2023FunctionVI}.
-Although the task vector~\citep{Hendel2023InContextLC} may be functionally equivalent in the forward process, the proposed state vector differs significantly in its integration into the model, making it easier and more effective to analysis and interpret.
+Although the task vector~\citep{Hendel2023InContextLC} may be functionally equivalent in the forward process, the proposed state vector differs significantly in its integration into the model, making it easier and more effective to analyse and interpret.